mseaton1971/myproject/README.md

 Builtins:

-sh will support the following builtins (which will take precedence over any non-builtin commands):
+sish will support the following builtins (which will take precedence over any non-builtin commands):

 cd [dir]- Change the current working directory.
 If dir is not specified, change to the user’s home
           directory.